+UPDATED: January 26, 2021.
 Job interviews are nerve-wracking for just about anyone, whether you are a seasoned professional or a recent college graduate.
 The key to calming those nerves is preparation and practice.
-Prepare for the interview by researching the company and the position.
-Use your research to anticipate the questions they may ask and to practice your responses.
+Mock interviews are a great way to practice in advance.
+But you should also prepare for the interview by researching the company and the position.
+Then, use your research to anticipate the questions they may ask and to practice your responses.

 Below are five of the toughest questions an interviewer may ask you.